Wine Show Judging

 The Judging Process

-Exhibits will be judged by five panels of three judges with two supporting associate judges.
-Each panel will have a panel chair and the entire process will be overseen by Chair of Judges, Philip Rich.
+Exhibits will be judged by two panels of three judges with one supporting associate judges.
+Each panel will have a panel chair and the entire process will be overseen by Chair of Judges, Tom Carson.

 The judging environment will be carefully regulated to ensure optimal judging conditions.
 Lighting, temperature, odours and noise will all be carefully monitored.
 Riedel stemware will be used to judge each exhibit.
 The number of wines judged at any one time will be carefully managed to ensure judges are always fresh and not suffering from palate fatigue.
 Exhibits will be scored on a 100 point scale.